 Approximately 45% of New York City Housing consists of rental units, according to the U.S. Census Bureau’s American Community Survey, presented by the National Multifamily Housing Council.
 This is the highest among cities in the United States.
 For instance.
 Los Angeles had 39% or its housing devoted to rental, while San Francisco’s was 37%.
 Other sources estimate about 67% of Manhattan’s housing stock are rentals.
 While there is a ready source of demand, the economy is performing well.

-Don’t Chase Yield
+Do Not Chase Yield

 Baseball season is upon us, so you sit down to watch your favorite team.
 The star player is at the plate, and he is ready to hit the ball with a cricket bat.
 Of course, this scenario is ridiculous, but we equate this to New York City real estate investors playing the wrong game.
 Instead of hunting for yield, capital appreciation is the main game in the city.